 Our business exposes us to the risk of product liability claims that is inherent in the testing, manufacturing and marketing of medical devices, including those which may arise from the misuse or malfunction of, or design flaws in, our products.
 We may be subject to product liability claims if MelaFind® causes, or merely appears to have caused, an injury.
 Claims may be made by patients, healthcare providers or others involved with MelaFind®.
-The clinical studies of MelaFind® are considered by the FDA as NSR.
-Consequently, the trials are conducted under the auspices of an abbreviated IDE.
-We therefore only maintained limited domestic clinical trial liability insurance prior to commercialization, as required by certain clinical sites.
-We have also obtained clinical trial liability insurance in certain European countries where required by statute or clinical site policy.
-Although we have general liability insurance and have obtained product liability insurance for MelaFind®, this insurance is and will be subject to deductibles and coverage limitations.
-Our future product liability insurance needs may not be available to us in amounts and on acceptable terms, if at all, and, if available, the coverages may not be adequate to protect us against any future product liability claims.
+We have both general liability insurance and product liability insurance for MelaFind®, which is and will be subject to deductibles and coverage limitations.
+We have also obtained clinical trial liability insurance in the U.S. and in certain European countries where required by statute or clinical site policy.
+Our future product liability insurance needs may not be available to us in amounts and on acceptable terms, if at all, and, if available, the coverage may not be adequate to protect us against any future product liability claims.
 If we are unable to obtain insurance at an acceptable cost or on acceptable terms with adequate coverage or otherwise protect against potential product liability claims, we will be exposed to significant liabilities, which may harm our business.